tamirre/asteroids/README.md

 - `asteroids.c`: Main game logic, including initialization, game loop, and rendering.
 - `assets/`: Directory for optional assets like images or sounds.
+- `third_party/`: raylib include files and libs

 All assets are created using [Aseprite](https://www.aseprite.org/).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgements